alexandersumer/Baobab/README.md

 First make sure you are in the project root directory.

-First you need to login (you must be a firebase admin)
+First you need to login (you must be a firebase admin, to request admin access email Alexander on z5114400@student.unsw.edu.au to request access, please provide your gmail)

 To log into firebase run: `firebase login` (will ask you for gmail and password)

 Make sure you are in the project root folder then go to the frontend folder:
 - `cd baobab/frontend`
 - `npm install` (if you haven't done so already)
-- `npm run build`
-- `firebase deploy --only hosting`
+- `sh deploy.sh`

 Now the frontend should have any new changes you added.